TheMMC/In-Place_Upgrade_Helper/english/In-Place_Upgrade_Helper_readme.txt

 All installation tests were done with de-de_windows_11_consumer_editions_version_23h2_updated_feb_2024_x64_dvd_9665512b.iso and an USB Stick created with MediaCreationTool Win11_23H2 as a base.

 DANGER:
 LTSC editions are NOT included in the normal installation media.
-To use this function you have to organize the appropriate ISO yourself.
+To use this editions you have to get the appropriate ISO yourself.
 The same of course also applies to Server 2022/2025.
 Windows 10 Enterprise LTSC 2021 (and IoT/N) were tested with de-de_windows_10_enterprise_ltsc_2021_x64_dvd_71796d33.iso.

+BONUS:
+The folder "[optional]" contains a file that can be used to modify your installation medium for clean installations.
+Just copy EI.CFG to the sources folder.
+If you boot from the installation medium the EI.CFG enforces the setup to let you choose your edition for a clean installation, even if a license is found in the firmware.
+For example this can be useful to install Enterprise on a PC that came pre-installed with Home.
+While doing a clean install only the actually existing editions on the installation medium are shown, not the edition that can be generated.
+Generating addition edtions is only possible with an in-place-upgrade.

+Also don't use an autounattend.xml or any other installation automation, this will break this tool!

 Changelog: